Blendify/blender-manual/trunk/blender_docs/manual/advanced/app_templates.rst

    - Defining new menus, key-maps & tools.
    - Defining a custom add-on path for template specific add-ons.

-Templates also have their own user configuration so saving startup while using a template won't overwrite your default startup file.
+Templates also have their own user configuration, so saving a startup file while using a template won't overwrite your default startup file.